FlintSupport/component-library/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 21.0 =

-Release date: 2023-08-22

-We're thrilled to announce Yoast SEO 21.0!
-This update is geared at making your SEO journey smoother and more successful.
-We're introducing our first step into AI with automatic titles and meta description generation in Yoast SEO Premium.
-Find out more about what's new in Yoast SEO 21.0 in [our release post](https://yoa.st/release-22-8-23)!

-#### Other

-* Sets the WordPress tested up to version to 6.3.

-= 20.13 =
+= 21.4 =

-Release date: 2023-08-08
+Release date: 2023-10-17

-Please welcome Yoast SEO 20.13!
-We've focused on enhancing compatibility and performance, making your SEO efforts smoother and more effective.
-We've also improved compatibility with WordPress 6.3.
-Find out more about what's new in Yoast SEO 20.13 in [our release post](https://yoa.st/release-8-8-23)!
+We've just released Yoast SEO 21.4.
+In this release, we've focused on general enhancements and fixes to improve how your WordPress SEO plugin functions.
+Find out more about what's new in Yoast SEO 21.4 in [our release post](https://yoa.st/release-17-10-23)!

 #### Enhancements

-* Ensures that the Google, Facebook and Twitter Preview modals are compatible with WordPress 6.3.
+* Introduces more robust HTML processing and highlighting for the _keyphrase density_ and _single H1_ assessments.
+* Improves the keyphrase matching in the _keyphrase density_ assessment.
+* Improves keyphrase matching in Japanese by being able to match keyphrase occurrences that contain upper case characters.
+* Updates the list of HTML elements that should be excluded from the content analysis.
+* Improves performance in getting the primary term.
+Props to [nlemoine](https://github.com/nlemoine).
+* Prevent database update requests on page loads when the site representation settings contain conflicting data.
+Props to [jboonstra](https://github.com/jboonstra).

+#### Bugfixes

+* Fixes a bug where highlighting was not applied to keyphrase occurrences that contained different types of apostrophes than `'`.
+* Fixes a bug where PHP notice would happen when the sitemap index is generated on MySQL 8+.
+* Fixes a bug where resource cleanup regarding emojis would cause a fatal error when enabling the `Remove emoji scripts` option in the _crawl optimization_ settings.
+Props to [MishaBelikov](https://github.com/MishaBelikov).
+* Fixes a bug where sentences would not be highlighted when square brackets were present in the same sentence.
+* Fixes a bug where the first-time configuration' site representation logo button would not be translated.
+Props to [fxbenard](https://github.com/fxbenard).
+* Fixes a bug where the _single title_ assessment would be triggered when adding a H1 without text.

+= 21.3 =

+Release date: 2023-10-03

+Yoast SEO 21.3 is out!
+In this release, we've focused on improving the plugin's performance, especially regarding handling huge posts on complex websites.
+Find out more about what's new in Yoast SEO 21.3 in [our release post](https://yoa.st/release-3-10-23)!

+#### Enhancements

+* Enhances post-saving performance in certain conditions for a smoother and more efficient user experience.

-#### Other
+#### Bugfixes

-* Sets the WordPress tested up to version to 6.3.
+* Fixes a bug where the notifications counter of the admin bar menu would not show with the correct style on the frontend.
+* Fixes a bug where the slug in the search appearance editor would not be set when published posts were edited in the classic editor and the "core/editor" store was available.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).